 - making a stationary object move.

-When an object is slowing down then it is decelerating.
-The ball shown below is decelerating because of the force of the net against it is slowing it down.
+When an object is slowing down, then it is decelerating.
+The ball shown below is decelerating because the force of the net against it is slowing it down.

 Sir Isaac Newton stated in his Laws of Motion that, if there are no forces acting on an object, then: